M4 Sherman: Doctrine

 As the United States approached entry into World War II, armor usage was governed by Field Manual 100–5, Operations (published May 1941, the month after the M4 final design).
 That manual stated:

 The armored division is organized primarily to perform missions that require great mobility and firepower.
 It is given decisive missions.
 It is capable of engaging in all forms of combat, but its primary role is in offensive operations against hostile rear areas.

 The M4 was, therefore, not intended primarily for infantry support.
 It placed tanks in the "striking echelon" of the armored division and placed the infantry in the "support echelon", without directing that tanks should only seek to attack other tanks, thus leaving target selection up to the field commander based on what types of targets were available.
-A field manual covering the use of the Sherman (FM 17–33, "The Tank Battalion, Light and Medium" of September 1942) described fighting enemy tanks, when necessary, as one of the many roles of the Sherman, but devoted only one page of text and four diagrams to tank-versus-tank action out of 142 pages.
+A field manual covering the use of the Sherman (FM 17–33, "The Tank Battalion, Light and Medium" of September 1942) described fighting enemy tanks, when necessary, as one of the many roles of the Sherman, with a page of text and four diagrams to tank-versus-tank action.
 This early armored doctrine was heavily influenced by the sweeping early successes of German blitzkrieg tactics.
 By the time M4s reached combat in significant numbers, battlefield demands for infantry support and tank-versus-tank action far outnumbered the occasional opportunities of rear-echelon attack.

 United States doctrine held that the most critical anti-tank work – stopping massed enemy tank attacks – was primarily to be done by towed and self-propelled anti-tank guns, operated by "Tank Destroyer" battalions, with friendly tanks being used in support if possible.
 Speed was essential to bring the tank destroyers from the rear to destroy incoming tanks.
 This doctrine was rarely followed in combat, as it was found to be impractical.
 Commanders were reluctant to leave tank destroyers in reserve; if they were, it was also easier for an opposing armored force to achieve a breakthrough against an American tank battalion, which would not have all of its anti-tank weapons at the front during the beginning of any attack.